wyrmworkspublishing/free5e/en-US/Players_Guide/03_Creating_a_Character/Cultures/Cultures/Shadow_Elf.md

 You don’t need material components for these spells, and when casting them your spellcasting ability is Intelligence, Wisdom, or Charisma (whichever is highest).
 \
 **Languages.**
-You can speak or sign, read, and write Common, Elvish, and Undercommon.
+You can understand and communicate in Common, Elvish, and Undercommon.